Contentful Personalization & Analytics

 Sticky entry views touch both paths.
 When trackView({ sticky: true, ... }) is called, Core sends the view through Experience first, then sends an Insights view event.
 Non-sticky views only use Insights.

 The Web SDK defaults allowedEventTypes to ['identify', 'page'].
-Until consent is accepted, Core blocks non-allowed event types such as track, component, component_click, and component_hover.
+Until consent is granted or an event type is allow-listed, Core blocks non-allowed event types such as track, component, component_click, and component_hover.

 Consent affects two parts of automatic entry tracking:

 • Event delivery - Every event call still passes through Core's consent guard.
-Manual tracking.enableElement(...) can force an element detector to run, but emitted events are still blocked unless consent or allowedEventTypes permits the event type.
+Manual application calls, such as trackView() or trackClick(), are still blocked unless consent or allowedEventTypes permits the event type.

 This means a typical browser integration needs both: